Report: some Gigabyte power supplies are failing, and could take GPU with them

 Popular tech YouTuber Gamers Nexus claims to have spent several months investigating these reports after noticing a high level of DOAs, failures, and faulty MOSFETs (essentially the voltage control switch).

-Of the power supplies tested, it has claimed 50% failed in an 'explosive capacity', with one reportedly even frying the Gigabyte Aorus RTX 3080 GPU that was attached to the testing rig.
+Of more than 10 power supplies tested, it has claimed 50% failed in an 'explosive capacity', with one reportedly even frying the Gigabyte Aorus RTX 3080 GPU that was attached to the testing rig.

 We have reached out to Gigabyte and Newegg for comment.